-We at Jolly Red we love tapestry frames, and wouldn’t stitch without one.
-Choosing the right size of tapestry frame can be confusing so today we have some tips to help you if you’re about to buy your first tapestry frame (for yourself or as a gift for a stitching friend or relative) and don’t know how to go about choosing the correct size for your canvas.
+Here at Jolly Red we love tapestry frames, and wouldn’t stitch without one.
+Choosing the right size of tapestry frame can be confusing so today we have some tips to help you if you’re about to buy your first tapestry frame (for yourself or as a gift for a stitching friend or relative) and don’t know how to go about choosing the correct size of tapestry frame for your particular canvas.

-The frames that we stock are clip frames, made in the UK.
+The tapestry frames that we stock are clip frames, made here in the UK.
 No sewing is needed to keep your canvas attached to the frame.
-In the photograph below you can see how the clips hold the top and bottom of the tapestry canvas in place, and the canvas can be rolled up or down if necessary by loosening the side bars with the nuts and bolts.
+In the photograph below you can see how the clips hold the top and bottom of the tapestry canvas in place, and the canvas can be rolled up or down if necessary by loosening the sidebars with the nuts and bolts.

-Elephant starter kit canvas is on a 12″ clip frame, CF129.
+Our Elephant starter kit canvas is seen here on a 12″ clip frame, CF129.
 The internal width of the frame is 12″.
-The printed area of the Elephant canvas is only 4″ x 4″ but as there’s a lot of canvas around the design (3″ all round), a 12″ frame is a good choice.
+The printed area of the Elephant canvas is only 4″ x 4″ but as there’s a lot of canvas around the design (3″ all around), a 12″ frame is a good choice.
 When you are choosing the right size of tapestry frame, you need to look at the entire width of your canvas, not just the printed area.

 If you will be stitching designs that aren’t quite as wide as 16″ x 16″, a 21″ frame could be a good idea.
 Peacock Star (approx. 14″ x 14″) is here on a CF219 frame, the smaller of our two 21″ frames.